Sunday, 12 February 2017

 Mass Transfer: Molecular Diffusion flux (JA) and Total Diffusion Flux (NA)

-Diffusion is the process of transfer of molecules when there is a concentration difference.
-Diffusion can occur in two ways; one is molecular diffusion and other is convective diffusion.
-In molecular diffusion the driving force is concentration difference while in convective diffusion there is bulk velocity of particles and medium.
+Diffusion is the process of transfer of molecules either due to concentration difference or bulk motion.
+Diffusion is of two types: one is molecular diffusion and another is convective diffusion.
+The molecular diffusion happens due to concentration difference while convective diffusion occurs due to bulk motion of particles and medium.

-For example (assume unidirectional diffusion) if a person has put perfume on his body, when he and observer both are either stationary or moving with same velocity, then the flux of perfume molecules with reference to observer is due to concentration difference i.e. molecular diffusion flux (JA) and if the person is moving and the observer is stationary then diffusion of molecules is observed having both the effects: molecular as well as convective (due to motion of person) i.e. total flux (NA).
+For example (assume unidirectional diffusion) if a person has put perfume on his body, when he and observer both are either stationary or moving with same velocity, then the flux of perfume molecules (the no. of particles passing through unit area) with reference to observer is only due to concentration difference i.e. molecular diffusion flux (JA) and if there is relative motion between person and observer, then diffusion of molecules have both the effects: molecular as well as convective (due to relative motion) i.e. total flux (NA).

 Total Flux = molecular flux + convective flux